food energy costs

 Date published:02/06/2026

 As the price of Brent crude – and subsequently the cost of energy – rises, businesses are facing another rise in operating costs.
 But could this result in businesses generating their own energy to control costs?
-Writing for Food Manufacture, Dave Mathieson, managing director in Funding and Insurance at BTG, and Nazar Soofi, director and head of sustainability at BTG Eddisons ask the question.
+Writing for Food Manufacture, David Mathieson, managing director in Funding and Insurance at BTG, and Nazar Soofi, director and head of sustainability at BTG Eddisons ask the question.

 Even before the latest energy crisis businesses were investing in renewables to tackle volatile energy costs.
 In 2025, 7.78GW of solar projects were approved, a rise on the prior high of 5.72GW in the previous year.
 This is in stark contrast to just 0.37GW in 2019.